rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Enter the `IPAddress` of your Linode server.
 {{< /note>}}

 Further clarification on logging in with SSH can be found in the [Getting started](/docs/getting-started) guide in the section titled *Log In for the First Time*.
-Create a directory named hugo and change into this directory.
+Create a directory named "hugo" and change into this directory.

 ## Installing Hugo